TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 Restart Home Assistant.
 Now you can [configure HACS](https://hacs.xyz/docs/use/configuration/basic/).
 Go to "Settings -> Devices & services".
 This time, HACS will show up in the list and you can add it as an integration.
 Agree to the four scary checkboxes and press submit.

 At it's heart, HACS is simply a downloader for files stored in GitHub repos.
 Integration authors register their repos with HACS, which makes them discoverable in the HACS UI.
 To download the files, you need a GitHub account.
 You then need to enable GitHub access for your Home Assistant device.
 There's much needed, step by step instructions in the HACS documentation.

-Finally you're done, HACS should appear in Home Assistant's main navigation toolbar.
+Finally, you're done.
+HACS should appear in Home Assistant's main navigation toolbar.
 You can now install the integrations you're actually interested in.

 {% include candid-image.html src="/assets/images/home-assistant/hacs-ui.png" alt="HACS UI" %}

-You can browser through the customizations on offer and download the ones you want.
+You can browse through the customizations on offer and download the ones you want.
 You can also provide the GitHub URL for a repo explicitly, if it's not listed.

 All three of the integrations I'm interested in were available in the store.
-Once you've downloaded them all you have to restart Home Assistant again.
+Once you've downloaded them all, you have to restart Home Assistant again.
 The integrations you've added should now appear when you search for them in "Settings -> Devices & Services".

 Run through their configuration wizards and you should be good to go.